 One tip for optimization is use of keywords.
 Without going into that in great detail, one hack is checking out lists of keywords from other highly ranked videos and use those keywords on your own video.

-For the second tip, I guess you’ll have to inbox me for more details!!
-(Hint: firstname.lastname@example.org !)
+For the second tip, I guess you will have to inbox me for more details!

 Facebook is my platform of choice.
-I’ve been using that the longest and with the most frequency.
-For that reason, I have the most interaction with my personal profile page – I do have a facebook group for some types of interaction, but recently created a FB Page.
+I have been using that the longest and with the most frequency.
+For that reason, I have the most interaction with my personal profile page – I do have a Facebook group for some types of interaction, but recently created a FB Page.
 (I did a blog post, comparing whether you should use a Page vs Group and Page won out overall!)